eyallior/vanillaboot/README.md

 * Simple flow of data between embedded modules, plus free-form flow of data according to your needs
 * Free-form module architecture (no surprises, nothing to learn, no complex flow required for your code, every module can be different - full flexibility)
 * No Virtual Dom
-* Manual data binding, enables highly customizable UI without having to learn the guts of the framework
+* No built-in state management or data binding.
+Developers have full control to implement these as needed, eliminating the need to learn the framework's inner workings
 * Access dom elements by predictable ids
 * Framework is written in short and simple code, no stratified object oriented hell
 * No compilation (easy to reverse engineer starting from browser)